Practice considerations: Manage your architecture firm’s risk during COVID-19

 For projects just starting out, you would normally travel to the project site to perform various analyses and surveys.
 If you can’t travel to the site but need to perform a site survey, you will need to consider how to handle a client who is giving instructions to, for example, travel to the site, contrary to government protocols.

-For additional information related to submitting proposals for, and negotiating, contracts during COVID-19, you can watch this video.
+For additional information related to submitting proposals for, and negotiating, contracts during COVID-19, you can watch this video published by the AIA.

 POTENTIAL BUSINESS CONTINUITY ISSUE